-As set out in "Future Plans and [REDACTED]-[REDACTED]" in this document, we intend to apply approximately [REDACTED]% and [REDACTED]% of our total estimated [REDACTED] from the [REDACTED] to upgrade and enhance our SaaS products and to conduct further research and development of our technology and data warehouse.
+As set out in the section headed "Future Plans and [REDACTED]" of this document, we intend to apply approximately [REDACTED]%, [REDACTED]% and [REDACTED]% of our total estimated [REDACTED] from the [REDACTED] to upgrade and enrich our SaaS products, to conduct further research and development of our technology and data warehouse, and to upgrade our Healthcare Link system, respectively.

-However, there is no assurance that our expansion plan will be successful, that our enhanced or newly developed SaaS products or other upgraded solutions or products will be in demand by our existing or potential clients, or that the expansion plan brings in an increase in revenue sufficient to outweigh the additional costs and expenses.
+However, there is no assurance that our expansion plan will be successful, that our enhanced or newly developed SaaS products, Healthcare Link system or other upgraded solutions or products will be in demand by our existing or potential clients, or that the expansion plan brings in an increase in revenue sufficient to outweigh the additional costs and expenses.
 There is also no assurance that the initiatives to upgrade and enhance our SaaS products and digital technologies will be successful, that, the solutions and products developed by our research and development teams and the marketing campaigns will bring the expected increase in our revenue, and that we will be able to pass on all or part of the increased employee benefit expenses, research and development expenses and/or marketing expenses to our clients.
 Moreover, our expansion plan may be hindered by factors beyond our control, such as general market conditions, government policies relevant to our industry, our ability to maintain our existing competitive advantages and new market entrants.
 Under any of the above circumstances, our profitability, financial performance and conditions will be materially and adversely affected.